mohitbhasin/Online-Help-Desk/README.md

 # Online-Help-Desk
 Students faculty services project

-This project is aimed at developing an Online Help Desk (OHD) for the facilities
+This project is aimed at developing an Online Help Desk (OHD) for Students and

-in the campus for Students and as well as faculties.
-This is an Internet based
+as well as faculties.
+This is an Internet based application that can be accessed

-application that can be accessed throughout the campus.
-This system can be used
+throughout the campus.
+This system can be used to automate the workflow of service

-to automate the workflow of service requests for the various facilities in the
+requests for the various facilities in the campus.
+This is one integrated system

-campus.
-This is one integrated system that covers different kinds of facilities like:-
+that covers different kinds of facilities like:-

 1. Attendance info.